where2why/stcec/README.md

 * Heterogeneous with change: This subgroup contains patches with multiple environmental classes that change over the time period. (./hec)
 * Heterogeneous without change: This subgroup contains patches with contains multiple environmental classes that does not change over the time period. (./henc)

+The three subdirectories under each directory refer to the timesteps (1,2 or 3).

 STCEC was built using Landsat images and SLATS data.